Virginia Torrecilla

-Virginia Torrecilla Reyes (born 4 September 1994), simply known as Virginia, is a Spanish professional footballer who plays for Atlético Madrid in the Spanish Primera División, having also previously played for FC Barcelona and French Division 1 Féminine team Montpellier HSC.
-She also represents the Spain women's national football team at senior international level.
+Virginia Torrecilla Reyes (born 4 September 1994), simply known as Virginia, is a Spanish former professional footballer who played as a midfielder.
+She has played for Atlético Madrid, FC Barcelona, French Division 1 Féminine team Montpellier HSC, and Villarreal CF. She also plays for the Spain national team at senior international level.
 A versatile player, Torrecilla can perform in the full-back, midfield or forward positions.

 Club career

 Torrecilla started her football career in Serverense when she was 11 years old, progressing through the youth system at CD Serverense.
 At 15 years old she joined UD Collerense and went straight into the first team, becoming one of the youngest players to debut in the Superliga Femenina.

 After two years, Torrecilla joined Sporting Atlético Ciutat de Palma.
 She stayed for one season then made a transfer to Barcelona, which had been anticipated by months of rumours.

 In her first season with Barcelona, the team won the league and cup double.
 In September and October 2012 Torrecilla played in her first UEFA Women's Champions League matches, as Barcelona were hopelessly worsted 7–0 by Arsenal over two legs.

 After three seasons at Barcelona she moved to Montpellier HSC ahead of the 2015–16 campaign.
 In July 2019, Torrecilla returned to the Primera División, signing a two-year deal with reigning champions Atlético Madrid.